Or – is my optimism misplaced?

 When something is forced to happen in a world as beautiful as this it cheapens the experience: Like trying to describe/define perfection instead of basking in its glow.

-It’s been defined as drama like “omg I’m so done with all this drama” and it’s been defined in reality television like Osbournes and Kardashians and looking for eternal love in an elimination game with a poorly-done soundtrack.
+It’s been defined as drama like “omg I’m so done with all this drama” and it’s been defined in reality television like Kardashians and looking for eternal love in an elimination game with a poorly-done soundtrack.
 It’s watching someone else’s life because it lets you escape from your own.
 It’s comparing and contrasting: looking side to side when/because looking forward induces anxiety.

 (Because you haven’t seen that episode yet.)